dogecoin/dogecoin/README.md

 *planned, a development branch will be created and commits from master will* *be cherry-picked into these by maintainers.*

+## Development Notes 🛠️

+This repository contains manually refined code from AI-assisted prototypes.
+All implementations have been verified for Dogecoin Core coding standards, including proper error handling, comprehensive documentation, and performance optimizations.
+Code in experimental branches (like `pat-aggregation-prototype`) represents research-quality implementations suitable for production consideration.

 ## Contributing 🤝

 If you find a bug or experience issues with this software, please report it